Everything She Wants: Writing

+In September 2011, during a performance at the SAP Arena in Mannheim, Germany as part of the Symphonica Tour, Michael said that the song "Understand" featured on disc three of the compilation album Twenty Five (2006) was written as a follow-up to "Everything She Wants", with the man in the song realizing that his woman cared a lot more about love than he ever dreamed of.

 Recording

-"Everything She Wants" was recorded in August 1984 at Marcadet Studios in Paris using a 3M 32-track recorder, and was most likely finished off at Sarm West's Studio 2 in London after most of Make It Big had been finished at Studio Miraval in southeastern France over a period of six weeks.
-The song was based around a mono 2-bar LinnDrum loop, originally intended as a guide but it was eventually kept on the finished record.
+"Everything She Wants" was recorded in August 1984 at Marcadet Studios in Paris using a 3M 32-track recorder, and was most likely finished off at Sarm West Studio 2 in Notting Hill, London, after most of the Make It Big album had been finished at Studio Miraval in southeastern France over a period of six weeks.
+The song is based around a mono 2-bar LinnDrum loop, which was originally intended as a guide track, but was eventually kept on the finished record.

-Despite being credited as a Wham! track, it's also a departure in the sense that Michael recorded the track entirely by himself (with engineer Chris Porter in attendance), as opposed to the typical process of involving session musicians and Michael conveying his ideas to them.
+As a Wham! track, "Everything She Wants" is a departure in the sense that Michael recorded the song entirely by himself (with engineer Chris Porter in attendance), as opposed to the typical process of involving session musicians and Michael conveying his ideas to them.
 Apparently, the musicians involved in Make It Big had already flown back to the UK when Michael came around to recording the track en route from Studio Miraval, so it was partly out of necessity he worked on it himself.
 According to Porter, "I think this was when George started to realise that if he wanted to, he could do everything himself.
 He could cut out all these other people and their ideas."
 This would pave the way for "Last Christmas", which followed the same approach.